alexcis95/VARI3/README.md

 # Package VARI3

 Approach to VARIant-VARIant interaction through VARIable thresholds and hypothesis testing.
-VARI3 automates the selection and analysis of the most promising SNPs for the search of epistasis.
+VARI3 automates the selection and analysis of the most promising SNPs to identify epistasis.

 ## Requirements